jundalisay/superb/content/en/research/socrates/simple-republic/book-7/chapter-3.md

 {{< l a="Socrates" >}}
-But the true astronomer will never imagine that the following can also be eternal and subject to no deviation: the proportions of: night and day, night and day to the month, the month to the year, the stars to these and to one another.
+But the true astronomer will never imagine that the following can also be eternal and subject to no deviation:
+- the proportions of:
+  - night and day,
+  - night and day to the month,
+  - the month to the year,
+  - the stars to these and to one another.

 It is equally absurd to take so much pains in investigating their exact truth*.

 Then, in astronomy, as in geometry, we should employ problems, and leave the heavens alone if we would approach the subject in the right way.
 This would make the natural gift of reason useful.
 {{< /l >}}

-* Translator's Note= Socrates discourages the search for a universal constant.
+> *Superphysics Note: Socrates discourages the search for a universal constant.

 {{< l a="Socrates" >}}
 That is a work infinitely beyond our present astronomers.